PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/illumina/index.rst

    :maxdepth: 2
    :caption: Contents:

-   strelka-germline
+   manta_germline
+   manta_germline
+   strelka_germline
+   strelka_germline

-*This page was auto-generated on 27/02/2019.
+*This page was auto-generated on 11/04/2019.
 Please do not directly alter the contents of this page.*